mrdunk/flowing-terrain/README.md

 # TLDR
-Web version:
+Web demo:
 https://mrdunk.github.io/flowing-terrain/implementations/ts/dist/flowing_terrain.html
 Mouse and cursor keys to move around.

 # flowing-terrain
 This project is intended to document a simple algorithm for creating 3 dimensional terrain maps and their likely watercourses.
+It aims to solve the problem of creating believable rivers in procedurally generated terrain in a computationally inexpensive manner.

 In the screenshots darker tiles indicate higher elevation.
 Red highlights show the drainage value; Areas with more red are where rivers will form.